Bringing Art to Life 6:30 - 8:30 pm, April 27, 2018 Free for Whitehall Society Members $40 for Museum Members $50 for Non-Members

-The purpose of the Whitehall Society is to cultivate the support and patronage of a new generation of residents of the Palm Beach area who have an interest in arts and culture, history, architecture, and the preservation of Whitehall.
-Funds raised by the Whitehall Society support children's education programs.
+The Whitehall Society's purpose is to cultivate the support and patronage of a new generation of residents of the Palm Beach area who have an interest in arts and culture, history, architecture, and the preservation of Whitehall.
+Funds raised support children's educational programs.

 Masterfully Human: The Art of Gaugengigl surveys the work of Boston painter and etcher Ignaz Marcel Gaugengigl (1855-1932), in the first museum exhibition devoted to this Gilded Age artist.
 The Bavarian-born Gaugengigl created beautifully painted depictions of everyday life, often set in revolutionary-era France, that convey timeless themes such as honor, friendship, love, and beauty.
 His intimate and evocative works were sought after by Boston area collectors.